sikt-no/graphitron/README.md

     validation violations and IllegalArgumentExceptions on this mutation will cause top-level GraphQL errors.

 #### Code references
 * _externalReferences_ - List of references to classes that can be applied through certain directives.
+Note that this is being deprecated in favor of using the actual className in the directives.
+* _externalReferenceImports_ - List of packages that should be searched for classNames used in directives.
 * _globalRecordTransforms_ - List of transforms that should be applied to all records.
 The _scope_ value specifies which mutations should be affected, but currently only _ALL_MUTATIONS_ is available.
 Since this points to a class, a _method_ must also be specified.
 * _extensions_ - Graphitron classes allow for extensions, allowing plugin users to provide their own implementations to control the code generation process.
 Currently, all extensions are instantiated via [ExtendedFunctionality](src/main/java/no/fellesstudentsystem/graphitron/configuration/ExtendedFunctionality.java), limiting extension to specific classes.